 These assignments will help you practice your grammar.
 Every Tuesday, you will complete and hand in a grammar assignment at the end of class.
-These cannot be made up at a later date.
+These assignments are pass/fail (i.e., you'll either get the full 1% or 0), and cannot be made up at a later date.

-In-class lab assignments: 30% (6 x 5%)
+In-class lab assignments: 15% (6 x 2.5%)